arieltanami/TTS/README.md

 1. Open the `TTS.py` file in a text editor.

-2. Replace the test `"text here"` with the text you want to convert to speech.
+2. Replace the text `"text here"` with the text you want to convert to speech.
 For example:
 ```python
 text = "Hello, world!"
 ```